sejaldua/inquizitive/README.md

 ## Technical Implementation

 APIs Used:
+- **OpenAI**: `gpt-3.5-turbo` is used as the GPT model for the quiz generation prompt that I have used
-- LangChain for document to text functionality
+- **LangChain**: (any) document to text functionality
-- Weaviate for storage of output
+- **Weaviate**: storage of generated text
-- Streamlit Chat for chatbot interface
+- **streamlit-chat**: chatbot interface

+*NOTE: Necessary API keys are hard-coded into the `secrets.toml` file of the app, but my Weaviate setup will expire 14 days from September 18th, at which point, I will likely have to ask users to supply their own API keys (sorry).*

 Retrieval-Augmented Generation Revision Quiz JSON Builder partial prompt: